Power-Switch/PowerSwitch_Android/README.md

 Um die Entwicklung der App voran zu treiben und interessierten einen Blick hinter die Kulissen zu gewähren ist der Sourcecode der Android App hier verfügbar.

+# Lizens
+    PowerSwitch by Max Rosin & Markus Ressel
+    Copyright (C) 2015  Markus Ressel

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.